-What is it the reflects your personality in you space?
+What is it that reflects your personality in your space?

 I am always trying to simplify my space and life so that I have more time for the things that are important to me: friends, family, walks with my dog, cooking, outdoor time, bike rides, travel.
 I think my space and the items I collect and then choose to display reflect the way I like to live my life.